Introduction to Excel

 Excel has hundreds of special functions.
 They start with an equal sign and then the function name.
 For example, =SUM(A5:B10) would add all the numbers in that range.

-The three most used Excel functions are:
+The three most commonly used Excel functions are:

 1. SUM